ARTICLE I. NAME

 C. Bylaws and Amendments

-Section 3.
-The Cultural Center which is a central component in the support of diverse students and university wide multicultural efforts, provides support for an inclusive educational environment for students of color in addition to other diverse student groups.
-The Center will collaborate with the Commission toward development of new multicultural strategies, opportunities and initiatives in support of educational growth and development.
+The Commission has a unique relationship with these resource areas as collaborative allies with a shared vision that supports, promotes, celebrates, values and recognizes the inter-sectional nature of race, gender/identity/orientation, and class and which is a central component in the support of diverse students and university wide multicultural efforts, providing support for an inclusive educational environment for students of color in addition to other diverse student groups.
+The resource areas will collaborate with the Commission toward development of new multicultural strategies, opportunities and initiatives in support of educational growth and development.